-Under the Electricity Act and the Gas Act, the notification has to be made ultimately four months prior to the date of expected change in control.
-There is no statutory deadline within which the BTI has to decide on the notification.
+Under the Electricity Act and the Gas Act, the notification must be made ultimately four months prior to the date of expected change in control.
+There is no statutory deadline within which the BTI must decide on the notification.

-The ISB notification procedure to the BTI is a two-phase system:
+The Vifo Act notification procedure to the BTI is a two-phase system:

 - (i) Phase I runs from the day the investor submits the notification.
 A (first) decision should be taken within eight weeks, but this period can be extended by six months.
-Phase I ends with an announcement by the BTI, either that no review is necessary or - in case that the investment may pose risk to national security - that an evaluation decision is required; and - (ii) Phase II runs when the investor submits a request for an evaluation decision.
-The decision period in Phase II is another eight weeks and can also be extended up to six months, but the time used by the BTI in Phase I will be deducted from Phase II, with the total extension not exceeding six months.
+Phase I ends with an announcement by the BTI, either that no review is necessary or in case the investment may pose a risk to national security that an evaluation decision is required. - (ii) Phase II runs when the investor submits a request for an evaluation decision.
+The decision period in Phase II is another eight weeks and can also be extended up to six months, although the time used by the BTI in Phase I will be deducted from Phase II, with the total extension not exceeding six months.